deltachat/deltachat-pages/en/help.md

   this way, *all* messages will be deleted from your device as soon as they are older than that.

-### How can I delete my account? {#remove-account}
+### How can I delete my chat profile? {#remove-account}

+If you are using more than one chat profile, you can remove single ones in the top profile switcher menu (on Android and iOS), or in the sidebar with a right click (in the Desktop app).
+Chat profiles are only removed on the device where deletion was triggered.
+Chat profiles on other devices will continue to fully function.

-If you use a default chat profile you can simply uninstall the app.
+If you use a single default chat profile you can simply uninstall the app.
-This will automatically trigger deletion of all associated account data on the chatmail server.
+This will still automatically trigger deletion of all associated address data on the chatmail server.
-For more info, please refer to [nine.testrun.org account-deletion](https://nine.testrun.org/info.html#account-deletion) for the default onboarding server, or the respective page from your chosen [3rd party chatmail server](https://delta.chat/chatmail).
+For more info, please refer to [nine.testrun.org address-deletion](https://nine.testrun.org/info.html#account-deletion) or the respective page from your chosen [3rd party chatmail server](https://chatmail.at/relays).

-If you have set up your chat profile on multiple devices you need to remove it from all devices.

-If you are using more than one account, but don't want to get rid of all of them, you can remove it in the account switcher menu (on android and iOS), or in the sidebar with a right click (in the desktop client).

 ## Groups {#groups}